transform-js/transform.js/README.md

 }
 ```

+Transform.js can take care of these kind of transformation.

-### Interface and configuration
+### Configuration and interface

 In Transform.js you will have to define the following :

+- Configuration: you must define your configuration, that is, all the required functions to perform the transformation.
 - Interface: this piece of code is responsible for handling your data from source to destination formats.
-Interface makes your transformation more flexible, you can add pre/post processing code, loop the formatter, define your own configuration, ...
+Interface makes your transformation more flexible, you can add pre/post processing code, loop the formatter, redefine the configuration, ...
-- Configuration: you must define your configuration, that is, all the required functions to perform the transformation.

-According to this example, you will have to create the following files (you can mimic the 'example' interface)
+Following the PRTG example, you will have to create the following files (you can mimic the 'example' interface):

+- `sources/interfaces/prtg/config.js`: where you export your configuration
 - `sources/interfaces/prtg/Iprtg.js`: where you export your interface
-- `sources/interfaces/prtg/config.js`: where you export your configuration

-Your interface must extends Imother and return formatted data from `.get()` method.

-#### A working config.js for our example would be:
+#### And a working config.js for our example would be:

 ```
 import * as m from "./mutations.js"